Paper Beast: Reception

 Paper Beast received generally positive reviews upon release.
 Christian Donlan from Eurogamer described it as "a transformative VR odyssey", praising the game's world and the wildlife.
 Rick Lane from PC Gamer described the game as a unique experience but felt that the adventure mode was "constrained by the physical limits of its vignettes".

+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Paper Beast for "Immersive Reality Game of the Year" and "Immersive Reality Technical Achievement".